The Lonesome Trail (1955 film)

-The Lonesome Trail is a 1955 American Western film starring Wayne Morris and John Agar.
+The Lonesome Trail is a 1955 American Western film starring John Agar, Wayne Morris, Douglas Fowley, Edgar Buchanan, and Adele Jergens.

-It was made for Lippert Pictures.
+It was produced for Lippert Pictures.

 Plot

 A recently demobilized soldier's property and girl are taken from him by a greedy rancher whose henchmen have control over the town, but the ex-soldier plans a decisive showdown with his tormentors to right the wrongs.
+Unusual in that halfbreed hero John Agar conducts the final shootout, not with a six gun or rifle, but with a bow and arrow.